djomarko/cypress-gherkin-replay/README.md

  * instant) for how long a response is delayed during a replay.
  */
 responseDelayOverride: 20,

+/**
+ * To ensure that all the required endpoints have been stubbed, set the errorOnMissingResponse
+ * flag to true (false by default).
+This will cause the test to fail if a request is made that does not have a stubbed
+ * response.
+This is useful for ensuring that all required endpoints from the interceptPattern have been stubbed.
+ */
+errorOnMissingResponse: true,
 ```

 ## Choosing the mode (recording or replaying)